astrobytes-edu/astr596-modeling-universe/course-info/syllabus.md

 ## Accommodations

-Students with disabilities who may need accommodations should make an appointment with Student Disability Services (sds@sdsu.edu, 619-594-6473).
+Students with disabilities who may need accommodations should make an appointment with Student Disability Services (<sds@sdsu.edu>, 619-594-6473).
 Please consult with SDS within the first two weeks of class.

 ## Land Acknowledgement